FactomProject/FactomDocs/DeveloperGuide/DeveloperGuide.md

 Entries
 ---
 User data in the Factom network is organized into Entries and Chains.
 A Factom Entry is composed of a ChainID, 0 or more External IDs, and the Entry Content.
 The External IDs and Content are binary data but it is most common to write decoded text into these fields.
-It is up to the application to interperate the Entries.
-A Factom application might wright any data into the External IDs and Entry Content then parse or interperate the data any way it likes.
+It is up to the application to interpret the Entries.
+A Factom application may write data into the External IDs and Entry Content and then parse or interpret the data any way it likes.

 Entry Blocks
 ---